 Twin Cities Region

-The data listed is from the NorthstarMLS and focuses on the Twin Cities 16-county region.
-If you are interested in a more in-depth analysis of your area or neighborhood, please feel free to reach out.
-I’ll be happy to provide your local data.
+Although the news has been sharing jarring information about a potential housing market crash, our local data shows otherwise.
+The data below is retrieved from the NorthstarMLS and focuses on the Twin Cities - 16 county region.
+If you are interested in a more in-depth analysis of your area or neighborhood please feel free to reach out.
+I'll be happy to provide your specific local data.

 0-5 months = SELLER'S MARKET

 7+ months = BUYER'S MARKET

 My favorite market indicator as a realtor is the months supply.
 This indicator shows the balance between a Seller's Market and a Buyer's Market.
 To reach this statistic, professionals calculate how long it would take all the current homes on the market to sell if no new homes were listed and no new buyers entered the market.

 The market has balanced a little more since last year, but it is still a VERY strong Seller's Market.

 now that you know what's happening in the market..

 Now that you know what is REALLY happening in the market supported by local data, you may be interested in starting your home search.
 Feel free to start a No-Obligation Search here.